eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 ![directory_api.png](./images/directory_api.png)

 This API will give BPN Did mapping of all wallets available in the application. ``bpn`` request param is optional, user can pass comma separated BPN number.
-In this case it will return only requested BPN Did mapping and wallet will be created runtime if not created
+In this case it will return only requested BPN Did mapping and wallet will be created runtime if not created.

 We need to pass VP of membership VC in form of JWT in authorization header.
 This VP must be generated using wallet stub application using query presentation API else token validation will not work, and it will give http status 401